uscxav/SGD213_Task-2-Wiki-Template/Proposal/index.md

 ### Requirements
 * A base working Player Controller that can move and crouch
-* sentries that move back and forth between 2 points (that can be changed by Ian)
+* Sentries that move back and forth between two points (that can be changed by Ian)
 * Cameras that are stationary and scan an area
 * Interaction with Doors and Boxes
-* scanning needs to be blocked by walls/crates so players can hide from enemies/cameras
+* Scanning needs to be blocked by walls/crates so players can hide from enemies/cameras

 ### Expectations
 * Project delivered on time